 The 26-credit program equips students with both a general understanding of the American legal system and specific knowledge of their chosen field of interest.
 During the first semester, all students enrolled in the M.L.S. program take Introduction to American Law and Legal Methods.
 This introductory course designed exclusively for M.L.S. students provides an overview of the American legal system and teaches the process of legal analysis.
 All M.L.S. students will conclude their studies by working with a faculty member on a final project.
 The remaining credits allow candidates to further their knowledge in their chosen field of interest.

 The M.L.S. degree program enhances the ability of professionals to work with lawyers and legal issues, to gain a deeper knowledge of a particular legal field, and to understand laws and regulations.
-Students can choose to concentrate in the fields of Compliance and Corporate Responsibility, Criminal Justice, Employment and Human Resources, or Intellectual Property.
+Students can choose to concentrate in the fields of Compliance and Corporate Responsibility, Criminal Justice, Employment and Human Resources, Intellectual Property, and Political Law.
 Alternatively, students may choose a General U.S. Law option, which allows students to design a course of study that best suits their interests and needs.

 M.L.S. degree recipients will be able to distinguish themselves in their chosen profession based on the specialized knowledge they have gained regarding the role of the law across industries and in particular disciplines.